Disclosure of Material to Third Parties

 The general principles relating to disclosure which are set out above are particularly relevant to civil proceedings.
 People who have made statements for the purposes of criminal proceedings must be given an opportunity to refuse consent for their statements to be disclosed in civil proceedings, and nothing should be disclosed which would prejudice the criminal proceedings.

-By the Supreme Court Act 1981 a claimant in an action in respect of personal injuries or death (Section 34) may apply for the disclosure of any document "relevant to an issue arising or likely to arise out of the claim".
+By the Senior Courts Act 1981 a claimant in an action in respect of personal injuries or death (Section 34) may apply for the disclosure of any document "relevant to an issue arising or likely to arise out of the claim".

-Requests for the supply of witness statements in criminal proceedings where Section 34 of the Supreme Court Act applies should be complied with applying the general principles in this section unless there is reason to believe that disclosure would be injurious to the public interest (section 35).
+Requests for the supply of witness statements in criminal proceedings where Section 34 of the Senior Courts Act applies should be complied with applying the general principles in this section unless there is reason to believe that disclosure would be injurious to the public interest (section 35).
 An analogous provision is contained at section 53 of the County Courts Act 1984.

 Requests are often received from parties to civil litigation (and private prosecutors) to interview CPS staff about aspects of the prosecution process.
 These should be referred to the Chief Crown Prosecutor or Deputy Chief Crown Prosecutor or the specific point of contact designated to deal with such requests.